 - Both parents need not worry if either of them passes on because each of them will now have his or her own stream of lifelong monthly payouts from CPF LIFE

 - Both parents will now benefit from the extra interest paid in the respective accounts.

 As soon as the government lowered the threshold, Heartland Girl’s father wasted no time in transferring some of his excess funds to his spouse’s account.
 This was a particularly savvy move as the cumulative balances in the spouse’s CPF were less than S$60,000.
 In other words, the very same retirement funds that belonged to the household, is now working much harder in his spouse’s CPF instead.

 Indeed, this is a useful CPF scheme to take advantage of as no extra cash is invested externally from the household.
 It simply requires one spouse to transfer existing savings from his or her CPF to the other spouse.
 This not only generates additional interest on the pooled retirement funds, but it also gives peace of mind to the other spouse who has been contributing selflessly to the household in intangible ways not that are just not reflected in his or her CPF.
-Never too late for a Valentine’s Day gift.
+It will make for a perfect retirement gift!

 Growing Your Parents’ Retirement Funds

 Despite the various ways to grow the retirement funds, you may have come to notice that Heartland Boy and Heartland Girl’s families are at different ends of the spectrum.
 Heartland Girl’s father uses his financial literacy to take advantage of the various schemes available in CPF to grow the household’s retirement funds.
 On the other hand, Heartland Boy is doing his utmost to help his parents play “catch-up” in terms of retirement readiness.
 But as they say, better late than never.